achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

       Missing data: The outliers are treated as missing data.
       Discretization: The outliers are put into lower and upper bins.
       Arbitrary capping: Domain knowledge of the variable is required to cap the min and max
+      Winsorization: Truncate or cap extreme values to reduce the impact of outliers
+      Transformation: Apply logarithmic or square root transformations Modeling techniques: Use robust regression or tree-based models Outlier removal: Remove the values with careful consideration if they pose an extreme challenge

       ML model which are not sensitive to outliers Like:-KNN,Decision Tree,SVM,NaïveBayes,Ensemble

       PyOD: A Python Toolkit For Outlier Detection https://analyticsindiamag.com/guide-to-pyod-a-python-toolkit-for-outlier-detection/